 Forest action plans provide an analysis of forest conditions and trends in your area.

-Did you know…nine out of 10 wildfires are caused by people?
+Did you know…nearly nine out of 10 wildfires are caused by people?

 The face of Smokey Bear and his famous warning, "Only You Can Prevent Wildfires," was introduced to Americans in 1944.
 First discovered when rescued as a black bear cub, Smokey Bear celebrates his 70th birthday of spreading the message of human-caused wildfire prevention on Saturday, August 9, 2014.